GeoffWilliams/k3s-ansible-cluster/README.md

 * This is a basic setup with no authentication to get you up and running, do something fancy with Istio or [follow the official guide](https://longhorn.io/docs/1.5.3/deploy/accessing-the-ui/longhorn-ingress/) to add access control

 If you are able to access the UI, [go head and add volumes](https://longhorn.io/docs/1.5.3/volumes-and-nodes/)

+## Uninstalling longhorn

+* Dont just delete the helm chart it wont work.
+This is to avoid accidentally destroying important storage
+* [Follow the guide](https://longhorn.io/docs/1.5.3/deploy/uninstall/).
+There is a command to patch the delete confirmation setting